 By: Charles R. Lipcon

-Seafarers who suffered severe illness or injury while working on or around the navigable waters may have the right to compensation and benefits under the Jones Act or other applicable maritime laws.
+Seafarers who suffered severe illness or injury while working on or around cruise lines may have the right to compensation and benefits under the Jones Act or other applicable maritime laws or statutes.
 Learn more about how we can help you access the financial compensation you are entitled to when you contact a seafarer’s rights attorney at Lipcon, Margulies & Winkleman, P.A. as soon as possible for a 100% free consultation.

 Generally, all seafarers have rights under maritime laws to: